-The experiment using a factorial design with the first factor the grouping of cultivars and as the second factor, the different fungicide management strategies was conducted in 2001 and will be repeated in 2002.
+The experiment uses a factorial design with the first factor the grouping of cultivars and as the second factor, the different fungicide management strategies was conducted in 2001 and 2002.
+It will be repeated for a third and final year this summer.
 The grouping of cultivars is as follows: Susceptible to both foliar diseases and FHB, Susceptible to FHB but resistant to foliar diseases, Susceptible to foliar diseases but resistant to FHB, and Resistant to both FHB and foliar diseases.
 The fungicide management approaches used are: No fungicides applied, One application at Feekes 5, One application at Feekes 10.51, One application at Feekes 5 and one at Feekes 10.51, and one or two applications based on the available decision support systems.
 The fungicides were applied at recommended rates and volumes using a backpack sprayer.
 Variables measured included disease ratings for foliar diseases and FHB at 21 days after heading, grain yield, test weight, and grain protein.
 Economic returns were calculated using figures based upon Minnesota Farm Business Management Education's cost estimates.